cashapp/licensee/README.md

 For more configuration options, see the [configuration section](#Configuration).

 The `licensee` task will be added to your build and automatically added as a dependency of the `check` task.
-Android modules will have variant-specific versions of this task (such as `licenseeDebug` and `licenseeRelease`) with the `licensee` task merely aggregating them together.
+Android and Kotlin multiplatform modules will have variant-specific versions of this task (such as `licenseeDebug` and `licenseeJs`) with the `licensee` task merely aggregating them together.

 In addition to failing the build on detection of a disallowed license, the plugin will always generate some report files.